 Hey all!
 I’ve got a guest post today from my good friend Vernon Johnson!
 Vernon writes on Medium.com (where this article originated) about work, life, and productivity.
 Check out his page for more awesome articles.
 But first…enjoy this one!

 As Kanye has been known to say “I’m livin’ in that 21st century, Doing something mean to it.”
 One of the benefits of living in this wonderful century is we’re inundated with apps and tools.
 None more so than with our finances.
 We have so many resources at our disposal it’s no wonder we suffer decision fatigue and paralysis.

 I’m sure you already have some favorite apps and tools in your arsenal (if you don’t be sure to sign up for the atypical newsletter).
-Today, I want to share of few of my favorite lesser-known tools.
+Today, I want to share a few of my favorite lesser-known tools.
 Some of them I use all the time, others I use once a year, but each of these tools has helped me immensely and I hope they can help you too.

 #1 — Prism

 I’m going to make a pretty broad assumption here.
 If you’re reading this and mentally more mature than Kanye West you likely have bills to pay.
 Deep down we’re all basically Lunchmoney Lewis without a recording studio.

 Now, bill’s can be one of the easiest things to waste money and time on.
 At worst you pay them all individually when — or after — they’re due.
 On the other end of the spectrum, you may have everything on auto payments and you occasionally check in on things to make sure nothing’s out of the ordinary.
 Whatever side you land on, you can benefit from the app Prism.